rrupeshh/OpenCV/README.md

 # OpenCv

-This includes  the basics of Opencv
+This includes  the basics of Opencv.
 Tools Used:
     Python
     Opencv